 Make a splash at the West Point on the Eno or Eno River State Park when you need to cool off.
 Falls Lake is also great for dock or bank fishing.
 Experience the outdoors and sign up for a rock climbing, hiking and backpacking, canoeing, and paddling excursions with Frog Hollow Outdoors or take your adventure to the next level with Two Sisters Adventure Co., a local woman-led company.
 Join them on September 3 for a kayaking 101 class that's designed to give paddlers the needed foundation skills and techniques to kayak.

 Whether you’re hoping to see some of the well-known murals and landmarks around the city or looking to learn about Durham's history, we’ll make sure you don't miss a thing.

-No matter where you are in Durham, you are steps away from discovering museum-worthy public art.
 Travel by foot, bike, scooter, bus, or car on a self-guided tour around the city and county to experience art while learning about Durham, enjoying unique attractions, and sampling local fare.

 Markers, murals, homes, and heritage coalesce to honor the stories of our African American community.
 Check out Durham’s African American Heritage Guide to learn more about the people and events that helped shape Durham into what it is today.

 We tend to grill burgers and hotdogs for Memorial Day; turkeys are gobbled for Thanksgiving; and everyone (well, almost everyone) eats barbecue for Labor Day.
 Ready for a weekend full of smoked meat and beer?
 Here's a list of some of Durham's best barbecue spots.